-We meticulously check all foods we give our pygmy hedgehog Hynee to make sure they are not only safe for him to eat but also if they are healthy for him.
+We meticulously check all foods we give our hedgehog to make sure they are safe for him to eat.
+A hedgehogs diet is important to keep them healthy and free from associated dietary diseases.

-Here’s a list of the what to feed African Pygmy hedgehogs to ensure they remain healthy.
+Here’s a list of the what to feed hedgehogs to ensure they remain healthy.

 The ideal food for pygmy hedgehogs is dry cat biscuits with their low fat and a healthy amount of protein.
 Better still, the indoor cat variety of the dry cat biscuits have the right balance of fat, protein along with some fibre.